Year-3-Group-Project-EEEE4062/Papan/README.md

 # **BoatBoat**

-## Controller
+## Matlab and Simulink
-Fuzzy logic controller to get norm left and right motor speed from LUT
+Fuzzy logic controller to get norm left and right motor speed.

+## Arduino
+Export the surface to LUT and stored in header file.

 ### Requirements before using controller
 GPS module, IMU (6DOF)